“Big Bend is a land of strong beauty-often savage and always imposing” Lori Garrison

 You might be surprised to know that dinosaurs once roamed the land that is now Texas.
 Located eight miles north of Panther Junction on Hwy 385, Big Bend has a Fossil Discovery Exhibit where kids, big and small, can learn about those dinosaurs and view replicas of fossils in an interactive museum and play area.

-We entered Big Bend from the Northwest entrance on Hwy 118 coming from the west.
+Since we were coming from the northwest, we entered Big Bend from the northwest entrance station on Hwy 118.
 If you are planning on flying and renting a car, the closest airport is El Paso (ELP).
-It’s a four and a half hour trip from the airport that takes you on some isolated Texas highways with interesting, quirky towns worth a stop.
+It’s a four and a half hour trip from the airport that takes you on some very isolated Texas highways with interesting, quirky towns that are worth a stop.
+Marfa, Alpine, Valentine and Marathon all deserve further exploration.

 If you have even more time and want to take a slower scenic route, make a turn on Hwy 67 south out of Marfa.
 You will end up in Presidio where you can drive Texas 170 or the “River Road”.
 It’s a 120 miles scenic road that passes north along the Rio Grande and takes you through Big Bend Ranch State Park and the ghost town of Terlingua.